Eczbek/xieite/docs/math/BigInteger.md

 &nbsp;

 ## Description
 A class for storing and operating on very large numbers.
-DOES NOT WORK CORRECTLY, DO NOT USE.

 &nbsp;